Job Search Terminal

 AI Providers

-- Test connection to verify the key and model work.
+- Test connection for any provider to verify credentials and measure latency.

 Job Sources